Wilho Saari

 Wilho F. Saari (July 7, 1932 – January 19, 2022) was a Finnish American player of the kantele, the Finnish psaltery.
-Kreeta Haapasalo, a well-known kantele player in Finland in the 19th century, was his great-great grandmother.
-Wilho's father, Wilho Sr., also performed the kantele in public, only in Washington, having brought a kantele with him to America in 1915.
+Kreeta Haapasalo, a well-known kantele player in Finland in the 19th century, was his great-great-grandmother.
+His father, Wilho Sr., also performed the kantele in public, only in Washington, having brought a kantele with him to America in 1915.

-In 2005, Washington's governor, Christine Gregoire, awarded Saari the Governor's Heritage Award for his work popularizing and teaching the kantele.
-Wilho Saari is a resident of Naselle, Washington.
-In 2006, Saari was one of ten recipients of the National Endowment for the Arts (NEA) award of a National Heritage Fellowship, the country's highest honor in the folk and traditional arts.
+In 2005, Washington governor Christine Gregoire awarded Saari the Governor's Heritage Award for his work popularizing and teaching the kantele.
+Saari is a resident of Naselle, Washington.
+In 2006 he was one of ten recipients of the National Endowment for the Arts (NEA) award of a National Heritage Fellowship, the country's highest honor in the folk and traditional arts.

 Saari both taught and performed around the country.
-In Astoria, Oregon and Naselle, Washington he performed at FinnFest USA '06, an annual national festival, where he participated in the world premiere of a Kantele Mass composed by Jarkko Yli-Annala.
+In Astoria, Oregon, and Naselle, Washington, he performed at FinnFest USA '06, an annual national festival, where he participated in the world premiere of a Kantele Mass composed by Jarkko Yli-Annala.

-Saari was married for over 50 years to his "Roadie" Kaisa, of Kuopio, Finland.
-Together, they had two children.
+Saari was married for over 50 years to his "roadie" Kaisa, of Kuopio, Finland.
+They had two children.
 Saari also had six grandchildren.
 He died on January 19, 2022, at the age of 89.